Fck-r-sns/Fck-r-sns.github.io/_posts/2021-04-05-expressions.markdown

 [Prefix notation](https://en.wikipedia.org/wiki/Polish_notation), also known as Polish notation or normal Polish notation, is when we put the operator before its operands. `1 + 2` becomes `+ 1 2`. `A or B` becomes `or A B`.
 Humans haven't got used to it, so it might look a bit strange or difficult.
 It gets even worse if we have expressions with multiple operators, e.g., `A and B or C` becomes `or and A B C`.

-The basic idea is that we read a token from the expression one by one.
+The basic idea is that we read tokens from the expression one by one.
 If it's an operator, then we continue reading until we have enough operands for it and execute it.
 If we find another operator instead of a literal or a variable name, we need to calculate it first, and its result will be the operand for the previous operator.

 With prefix notation, we don't need to think about priorities anymore because the order of execution is written in the expression itself. `A + B * C` turns into `+ A * B C`, which means we need to sum A and the result of multiplication of B and C. `(A + B) * C` turns into `* + A B C`, which means we need to multiply C and the sum of A and B.